csfore/dl-subs/README.md

 NOTE: All command-line arguments are passed into yt-dlp I.E. `python main.py --recode mp4 --add-metadata` will run `yt-dlp https://youtube.com/channel/UChIs72whgZI9w6d6FhwGGHA --recode mp4 --add-metadata`

+The default behavior is to make a directory with the channel name, chdir into it, then chdir up one.
+If interest in this grows, I will add a flag to disable it.

 ## License

 Licensed under the MIT License, Christopher Fore 2023